Soph055/learn-fullstack/README.md

 # Learn-fullstack

 Welcome to my **Learning full stack** repo!
-This is where I’m building up the skills I need before starting my **Spanish Full-Stack Project** over reading break.
+This is where I’m building up the skills I need before starting my **Spanish Full-Stack Project**

 ## 🎯 Goals
 I’m using this space to: